 6.1.
-Overview
+Architecture

-Fig. 6 gives an overview of the client's components involved in proof building.
+Figure 5 gives an overview of the client's components involved in proof building.
 The access-rights-graph component is responsible for building and resolving access-rights graphs.
-This component retrieves required access rights from the access-rights repository and implements the algorithm given in Fig. 5.
+This component retrieves required access rights from the access-rights repository and implements the algorithm given in Figure 4.
 While resolving a graph, the component asks service stubs to get an assurance (for nodes other than the root node) or the value of the information (for the root node).
 A service stub knows how to interact with a service.
-We use extended SPKI/SDSI digital certificates [14] for expressing access rights and assurances.
-We give three example statements in Fig. 7.
-In the first example, Carol grants Alice access to her calendar information if Alice is in Wean Hall 4103 and if an additional, hidden constraint is fulfilled.
-(We explain the implementation of hidden constraints in the next section.)
-As explained in Section 2.2, Carol, as the issuer of the access right, must indicate the identity of the constraint service responsible for resolving a constraint when defining this constraint.
-The second and third example show an assurance for the non-hidden and hidden constraint, respectively.
+We use extended SPKI/SDSI digital certificates [7] for expressing access rights and assurances.
+We give some example statements in the extended version of this paper [10, Chapter 5].

 6.2.
-Hidden constraints
+Hidden Constraints

 We now discuss how we hide constraints from services.
 Here, the issuer of a constrained access right includes only a reference to the constraint specification in the access right, but not the actual specification.
 There are multiple ways to implement such a scheme.
-We discuss an approach based on digital certificates and another one based on one-way chains.
+We discuss an approach based on digital certificates in this paper and another one based on one-way chains in the extended version [10, Chapter 5].